Spelunking. Seriously, is there a more fun word in the English language?

 Quarry Hill Cave Tour and Historic Hike (Rochester, MN):

 Local history fascinates me.
 Especially when it is about a State Hospital and a Sandstone Cave dating back to 1882.
-Right in your own backyard, take advantage of the family program, Sundays at Quarry Hill.
+Right in your own backyard, take advantage of the family program, twice a month at Quarry Hill.
 This does take some advanced planning since spots are limited.
-This 1-hour adventure is free with your Quarry Hill membership or $4.00 and tickets need to be purchased in advance.
-How affordable is that!
-July and August have several open weekends, so why not call and reserve a spot?
+This 1-hour adventure is free, however reservations are recommended to secure a spot.
 Pack a lunch to eat at the park, and add on a visit to the newly remodeled Quarry Hill Center for a full afternoon of family fun.

 This cave used to be open to the public.
 Now it can only be explored with a nature guide.
 Flashlights, cool chambers, cave crickets, and local lore add to the mystery of this man-made cave.
 As a family, we highly recommend this adventure.